 either on their behalf or with their control.

 They also regulate what kinds of self-expression are not permitted.

-Once deployed to the public and widely adopted, such digitally-mediated self-expression can result in feedback loops that
+Once deployed on a platform and widely adopted, such digitally-mediated self-expression can result in feedback loops that

 Hancock, Jeffrey T., Mor Naaman, and Karen Levy.
 "AI-mediated communication: definition, research agenda, and ethical considerations."
 2020.